 To be accepted into the program, the following documentation is required:

 Evidence of an earned baccalaureate degree from an accredited institution with a major in psychology or a related discipline.
 Those entering with a B.A. must have a grade-point-average of 3.0 on a 4.0 scale; those with an M.A., a 3.2.
 The record should show the completion of 15 hours in psychology with particular reference to General Psychology, Developmental Psychology, Personality, Statistics, Methodology and Tests and Measurements (Students lacking these required courses will be required to complete them prior to matriculation).

-- A minimum combined score of 1050 on the Graduate Record Examination (GRE) are required and are used in combination with grades and professional experience to inform admission decisions.
+Verbal Reasoning, Quantitative Reasoning, and Analytical Writing sections of the Graduate Record Examination (GRE) are required and are used in combination with grades and professional experience to inform admission decisions.
 Minimum scores of 148 on both the Verbal Reasoning and Quantitative Reasoning sections of the GRE are strongly recommended.
-Those entering with a bachelor’s degree must also submit the Graduate Record Examination Advanced Psychology scores.
+Those entering with a bachelor’s degree must also submit the GRE Advanced Psychology scores.
 Only students with a completed M.A./M.S. in psychology can request that the GRE subject section be waived.
 Our Institution Code is R2363.
 For more information please go to www.gre.org.

-- Three letters of recommendation from professors or supervisors familiar with the academic/professional and personal qualifications of the applicant.
+Three letters of recommendation from professors or supervisors familiar with the academic/professional and personal qualifications of the applicant.
 Letters of recommendation from on-line services are not acceptable.
 When you are completing the online application, you will be sending an email request to your recommenders that asks them to complete and upload this Recommendation Form.
 You should arrange for your recommenders in advance of beginning your application and you may wish to provide them with the link to this form.

 A personal interview will be required for all finalists.